eccelerators/SimStm/README.md

 ${\color{purple}\texttt{const} \space \color{black}\texttt{EXIT\\_ON\\_VERIFY\\_ERROR} \space \color{black}\texttt{0}}$

 Sets the global resume behavior for verify instructions.

-On a verify mismatch the simulation stops with severity failure if the global resume is set to 0 otherwise it continues and reports an error.
+On a verify mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues and reports an error.

 ## Examples